Michael Fried: Theoretical contributions

-Absorption and Theatricality

-In "Art and Objecthood" Fried criticized the "theatricality" of Minimalist art.
+In "Art and Objecthood" Fried criticized the "theatricality" of minimalist art.
 He introduced the opposing term "absorption" in his 1980 book, Absorption and Theatricality: Painting and Beholder in the Age of Diderot.
 Drawing on Diderot's criticism, Fried argues that whenever a self-consciousness of viewing exists, absorption is compromised, and theatricality results.
 As well as applying the distinction to 18th-century painting, Fried employs related categories in his art criticism of post-1945 American painting and sculpture.
 Fried rejects the effort by some critics to conflate his art-critical and art-historical writing.
+The book won the 1980 Gottschalk Prize.

+In 1987 he released Realism, Writing, Disfiguration, focusing on the work of Thomas Eakins and Stephen Crane.
+The work won the 1990 Charles C. Eldredge Prize from the Smithsonian American Art Museum.
+In 1996 he released Manet's Modernism, which was later translated into French by Claire Brunet.

-Fried revisited some of these concerns in Why Photography Matters as Art as Never Before (London and New Haven 2008).
-In a reading of works by prominent art photographers of the last 20 years (Bernd and Hilla Becher, Jeff Wall, Andreas Gursky, Thomas Demand among others) Fried asserted that concerns of anti-theatricality and absorption are central to the turn by contemporary photographers towards large-scale works "for the wall."
+Fried revisited some of his ideas about theatricality and absorption in Why Photography Matters as Art as Never Before (2008).
+In a reading of works by prominent art photographers of the last 20 years (Bernd and Hilla Becher, Jeff Wall, Andreas Gursky, and Thomas Demand, among others) Fried asserts that concerns of anti-theatricality and absorption are central to the turn by contemporary photographers towards large-scale works "for the wall."